 I use photography and video to explore the fluid and distortable relationship between memory, time and photography.
 I moved from Japan to the UK to attend Summerhill School and my experience of becoming familiar with a new place, a different language and new customs while I was developing my adolescent identity has profoundly shaped my work in photography, video and writing.

 The core of my photographic research is based on my autobiographical memory and I am particularly interested in the way memory works in relation to snapshot/vernacular photography.
 Working with both personal and public archives, my research has led to a creative research fellowship at the British Library, UK and an artist residency in Nikkei National Museum in Canada.

-Work can be found in numerous international museums, such as Tokyo Photographic Art Museum, Huis Marseille Museum of Photography, Amsterdam; Victoria & Albert Museum, UK; Wilson Centre of Photography.
+Work can be found in numerous international museums, such as Tokyo Photographic Art Museum; Huis Marseille Museum, Amsterdam; Science Museum Collection, UK; Wilson Centre of Photography and Smithsonian National Museum of Asian Art.
 I have also published four books in Japan as a writer.

 EXIT #90 2023